Healing Your Cat: Practical Energy Practices You Can Start Today

 - Messy Energy, Messy Resonance?

-– Essential Energy Healing for Cats and Dogs.
-(Watch preview lessons for days 1 and 2 without registering.)
+- Essential Energy Healing for Cats and Dogs (Preview lessons for Days 1 and 2 are free, no registration needed.)

-An energy scan is exactly what it sounds like.
-You are running your awareness, and sometimes your hands, slowly through your cat’s energy field to get a sense of what is going on beneath the surface.
-You do not need any special training to do a basic scan.
-You need quiet, intention, and a willingness to trust what you notice.
+An energy scan is exactly what it sounds like: you are moving your awareness, and sometimes your hands, slowly through your cat’s energy field to sense what is happening beneath the surface.
+You do not need special training for a basic scan.
+You need a few quiet minutes, a clear intention, and a willingness to trust what you notice.

-Sit close to your cat, or if they are resting, beside them.
+Sit close to your cat, or beside them if they are resting.
 Take a few slow breaths to settle yourself.
-When you feel reasonably quiet inside, bring your awareness to your cat.
+When you feel reasonably still inside, bring your awareness to your cat.
 You can place your hands a few inches above their body if they are comfortable with that, or simply hold them in your mind’s eye if they prefer distance.

 Move your awareness slowly from their head toward their tail.
-You are not looking for anything specific.
-You are simply noticing.
-Some areas may feel warm, or tingly, or dense, or somehow heavier than others.
+You are not looking for anything specific, you are simply noticing.
+Some areas may feel warm, tingly, dense, or heavier than others.
 Some may feel completely clear and flowing.
-Some may feel like nothing at all, which is also information.
+Some may feel like nothing at all, and that is also information.

-Where you notice something that feels stuck, heavy, or congested, simply breathe into it.
+Where you notice something that feels stuck or congested, breathe into it.
 Imagine a warm, steady light flowing through that area, softening and clearing as it moves.
-Where you notice something that feels depleted or thin, imagine filling it gently, like pouring warm water into a vessel that has run low.
+Where something feels depleted or thin, imagine filling it gently, like pouring warm water into a vessel that has run low.

 Resources:

-Essential Energy Healing for Cats and Dogs – Watch preview lessons for days 5 and 6 without registering.
+- Essential Energy Healing for Cats and Dogs (Preview lessons for Days 5 and 6 are free, no registration needed.)

 #3: Tapping

 Tapping is one of the simplest and most immediate things you can do for your cat.
-It works by moving stagnant or stuck energies through the body, clearing what has gone stale and creating ease of flow through the energy pathways.
+It works by moving stagnant energies through the body, clearing what has gone stale and restoring ease of flow through the energy pathways.
 It is particularly useful when your cat seems lethargic, low in mood, physically weak, is having mobility challenges, or is coming out of shock.

-The simplest way to do this is to tap gently down your cat’s spine, from the top of the head to the base of the tail, using your fingertips.
+The simplest version: tap gently down your cat’s spine, from the top of the head to the base of the tail, using your fingertips.
 Light, rhythmic, unhurried.
-That is it.
-You are not trying to fix anything specific.
-You are simply inviting the energy to move again.
+You are not trying to fix anything specific, you are simply inviting the energy to move again.

 If your cat is comfortable with touch, a few minutes of this done with calm intention can create a noticeable shift.
-If they prefer space, follow along with the video below and let your teacher guide you through it.
+For a complete guide to EFT tapping for animals, including how to use it for anxiety, grief, and fear, that article goes into full detail.

 - EFT Tapping with Joan Ranquet